HotCakeX/Set-DynamicIPDoHServer/README.md

 ---

-🏴 Disclaimer: neither me, nor this module, is affiliated with serverless-dns, however, since it's a great product and I personally use it, I decided to share this module to help easily use it on Windows.
+🏴 Disclaimer: I'm not the developer of Serverless-dns, however, since it's a great product and I personally use it, I decided to share this module so that Windows users can easily use it.